SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/03-Interfaces.md

 Another thing we can do since Java 8 is to **define** and **implement** `static` methods in interfaces.

-We can define static methods in interfaces identical to defining one in class.
+We can define static methods inside interfaces the same way we would define one in a class.

-They can be also invoked within other methods.
+These can also be invoked from within other methods.

-To understand better let's take a look at this example:
+To understand this better let us take a look at this example:

 ``` java
 public interface Car {